braddoeswebdev/summer-workshops/source/web/01-setup.html.md

 - To link to a file in the same directory as your HTML file, just use the filename, e.g. `my-image.jpg`.
 - To reference a file in a subdirectory, write the directory name in front of the path, plus a forward slash, e.g. `subdirectory/my-image.jpg`.
-- To link to a target file in the directory above the invoking HTML file, write two dots.
+- To link to a target file in the directory above your HTML file, write two dots.
 So for example, if `index.html` was inside a subfolder of `www` and `my-image.png` was inside `www`, you could reference `my-image.png` from `index.html` using `../my-image.png`.
 - You can combine these as much as you like, for example `../subdirectory/another-subdirectory/my-image.png`.

 For now, this is about all you need to know.